-- 3.3.1 Collision Management and Considerations - a.
-Ingress should be managed to the extent possible and water ingress to large hold spaces has to be very carefully considered.
-Free Surface Effect cannot, under any circumstances, be underestimated. - b.
-Unless it is clear that pumps are incapable of improving the ingress rate, pumping should continue, at least until alternate recommendations have been considered. - c.
-If the hull side is breached to the extent that seawater passes freely into the hold, the space is no longer considered to contribute to buoyancy or stability.
-If the space boundary is intact but contains water due to another cause, such as failure of ballast tank or piping or via an opening on deck, the space remains considered to be intact and contributing to stability.
-However, the effects of free surface and reduced righting moment will be of particular interest. - d.
-Because the pressure differential reduces as balance occurs, the rate of seawater ingress will decrease as the water depth in the space increases.
+- 3.4.1 Collision Management and Considerations - a.
+Ingress should be prevented or otherwise managed to the extent possible.
+This is particularly true for machinery spaces vital to the function of the vessel.
+Even so, there are circumstances, such as flooding of a ballast tank for example, that seawater ingress may not make the ship at more vulnerable to failure and, depending on design and loads, might actually reduce global or local stress surrounding the damage. - b.
+Unless it is clear that pumps are incapable of improving the ingress rate, pumping should continue, at least until adequate assessment has been made and alternate recommendations have been considered. - c.
+Because the pressure differential reduces as balance occurs, the rate of seawater ingress will decrease as water depth in the space increases.
 Therefore, the pumping capacity to discharge a flooded space may not be adequate to prevent initial flooding, but the same capacity might prevent the space from becoming fully flooded as the ingress rate slows.
 This may be of no concern or advantage for tank spaces that can be allowed to flood completely, but in machinery spaces, limiting ingress to the lowest possible height will be critical.
-Also, depending on the pump type, the added pressure at the inlet may increase the pump's efficiency as the water level in a space rises. - e.
+Also, depending on the pump type, added pressure at the inlet may increase the pump's efficiency as the water level in a space rises. - d.
 For spaces well outside the parallel mid-body and with significant flare in the hull shape, such as an aft engine room, the internal volume varies considerably dependent on the height above the tank top.
-Therefore, with a steady ingress flow, the rate at which water depth rises will slow as flooding progresses.
-Considering this, be aware that the time it will take to flood the compartment should not be estimated based on the initial rate at which the water level rises. - f.
-If the engine room is flooding and is located toward the aft end, as is usual, trimming the ship using ballast to the extent possible should be immediately considered.
-This will reduce draft in the engine room and thereby also reduce ingress.
-RRDA will pay particular attention to hull stress in this case. - g.
-Oil outflow from damaged fuel tanks depends on the induced movement of oil, whether because the tank's fill height creates a head pressure compared to sea level, or (and) oil is displaced out of the tank by ingress of seawater with a higher specific gravity.
-If seawater ingress into the tank is rapid, seawater will cover normal tank suction arrangements, preventing suction on the oil.
-Therefore, pumping must be commenced without delay for the successful transference of oil from a damaged tank, if necessary.
-The effectiveness of the transfer will depend on water ingress rate versus pumping capacity.
+Therefore, with a steady ingress flow rate, the rate at which water depth rises will slow as flooding progresses.
+Considering this, be aware that the time it will take to flood the compartment should not be estimated based on the initial rate at which the water level rises, unless the space is wall-sided. - e.
+If the engine room is flooding and is located toward the aft end, trimming the ship using ballast to the extent possible should be immediately considered.
+This can reduce draft in the engine room and thereby also reduce ingress.
+RRDA will pay particular attention to hull stress in this case. - f.
+Was this a T-bone or side-swiping contact?
+This will be indicative of structural damage extent. - g.
+What is the other vessel name and IMO number?
+(RRDA will do a search for more details about the ship.) - h.
+Other vessel draft at the bow.
+This information is useful when considering the extent and location of damage to your ship.
+For example, damage sustained from